-The contract is in effect for months in which you are enrolled in SelectHealth Medicare NoRx between January 1, 2023 and December 31, 2023.
+The contract is in effect for months in which you are enrolled in SelectHealth Medicare NoRx between January 1, 2023, and December 31, 2023.

 Each calendar year, Medicare allows us to make changes to the plans that we offer.
 This means we can change the costs and benefits of SelectHealth Medicare NoRx after December 31, 2023.

-We can also choose to stop offering the plan, or to offer it in a different service area, after December 31, 2023.
+We can also choose to stop offering the plan in your service area, after December 31, 2023.